-A number of potential investments in high-capacity modes of transit-including different types of rail as well as bus rapid transit-were evaluated in the Transit Opportunity Corridors Report using criteria based in part on this Transit Investment Framework.
+A number of potential investments in high-capacity modes of transit-including rapid bus and bus rapid transit-were evaluated in the 2024 OC Transit Vision.
 This section includes additional guidance to be used in the future identification and assessment of potential rapid transit corridors.